 There is a time limit on filing a wrongful death claim in Hamilton.
 Statutes of limitations for wrongful death claims are designed to protect insurance companies, other parties that may have caused the death, and defendants who played an indirect role in causing the action.

 The claimant must file the wrongful death claim within two years of the decedent’s death.
-If the time limit is exceeded, the defendant has grounds to ask the court to reject the case and the judge will almost certainly do so.
+If the time limit is exceeded, the defendant has grounds to ask the court to reject the case and the judge will certainly do so.
 However, there are exceptions to every rule.

 One of these exceptions is known as the discovery rule.
 The discovery exception applies even if you found out about your loved one’s death long after it occurred.
 If you give the court proof that, when your loved one passed away, you were unaware of the negligence of another person or company, then your case can move forward.